Kentucky Association: April 1906 fire

 In April 1906 a fire broke out at the track, which quickly spread to the surrounding private residences.
 Eighteen area homes were destroyed.

 Notable events

 The Phoenix Stakes, now the oldest stakes race in the United States, was first run in 1831 as the Phoenix Hotel Handicap at the Kentucky Association track.
-Other important races inaugurated there and still run today, include the Ashland Oaks, revived as the Ashland Stakes, which was named for Henry Clay's Ashland estate; plus the Breeders' Futurity Stakes (1910), the Blue Grass Stakes (1911), and the Ben Ali Stakes (1917).
+Similarly, the Ben Ali Handicap was run from 1917 through 1932.
+The name would be revived at Keeneland in 1937.
+Other important races inaugurated there and still run today, include the Ashland Oaks, revived as the Ashland Stakes, which was named for Henry Clay's Ashland estate; plus the Breeders' Futurity Stakes (1910), the Blue Grass Stakes (1911).

 Some of the notable events that took place at the Kentucky Association Racetrack include: